 And although the original collections are no longer a part of this museum in Paris, because they have since be moved to other locations including the Musee du Louvre and the Musee d’Orsay, there are temporary exhibitions you can discover, which are run in conjunction with the French Senate and the Grand Palais.

-Yet, if you fancy enjoying a relaxing coffee break or even an a la carte meal while visiting this museum, then you could enjoy the famous Angelina Tearoom and restaurant, that has become famous for its hot chocolate and pastries.
+Yet, if you fancy enjoying a relaxing coffee break or even an a la carte meal while visiting this museum, then you could enjoy the famous Angelina Tearoom and restaurant, which has become famous for its hot chocolate and pastries.

-And this tearoom in Paris is in a unique contemporary setting, but still designed with a turn of the century decor that reflects the history of Angelina from when it first opened on the Rue de Rivoli.
-And whether you want one of the signature pastries, a snack or an a la carte meal, then all is possible, either inside or on the terrace, plus you can purchase items to take away and there are even menus specifically dedicated for groups, although you would need to contact Angelina Luxembourg in advance.
+Whether you want one of the signature pastries, a snack or an a la carte meal, then all is possible, either inside or on the terrace, plus you can purchase items to take away and there are even menus specifically dedicated for groups, although you would need to contact Angelina Luxembourg in advance.

 Visiting the Musee du Luxembourg Museum in Paris

-You will find this museum open virtually every day of the year, except for specific national French holidays, and on a Tuesday through to a Sunday it opens from 10am through to 7pm, yet on a Monday there is a late night opening until 10pm.
-But we would like to point out that last entry is 45 minutes prior to closing time, and there is early closing on specific dates such as 24th December.
+However, we would like to point out that last entry is a minimum of 45 minutes prior to the closing time, and there is also early closing on specific dates such as 24th December.

-The cost of entry is approximately €13.50 for adults as of 2015, however, this may vary depending upon the exhibition, yet those that are disabled or under the age of 16 have free entry upon valid proof of entitlement.
+The cost of entry is approximately €14.50 for adults as of 2018, however, this may vary depending upon the exhibition.
+Yet for some of the exhibitions those that are disabled or under the age of 16 have free entry upon valid proof of entitlement, plus there are reduced rates available for specific categories of people such as students.

-There are also audio guides available in French, English and Spanish, which are a cost of €4, plus there is also an induction loop available for those with impaired hearing, and wheelchairs are available upon request by telephoning +33 (0) 1 40 13 62 00 in advance.
+There are also audio guides available in French, English, German and Spanish, which are a cost of €5, plus there is also an induction loop available for those with impaired hearing, and wheelchairs are available upon request by telephoning +33 (0) 1 40 13 62 00 in advance.

 The Musee du Luxembourg also offer guided tours for adults and children over the age of 13 that last approximately 75 minutes, and there is an additional charge for these, not forgetting there are workshops dedicated to chidren between the ages of 6 and 10, although we would like to point out that these are both only available in French.

-Now when it comes to getting here via public transport in Paris, the nearest RER station is the Luxembourg stop serving line B, yet the nearest Metro stations are the Saint Sulpice stop serving line 4 and the Mabillon stop serving line 10.
+Now when it comes to getting here via public transport in Paris, the nearest RER train station is the Luxembourg stop serving line B, yet the nearest Metro stations are the Saint Sulpice stop serving line 4 and the Mabillon stop serving line 10.